Working for ARC Peer Education can be one of the most rewarding and enjoyable jobs on campus. Benefits include:

 - Connecting with other students and making a difference in their academic lives

-- Honing your knowledge of a subject
+- Honing your knowledge of a subject (for Peer Educator positions)

 - Creating your own schedule